-CEO of Scurri Rory O’Connor explains how getting market traction with online merchants in the UK meant ‘being on the ground’ in a very real sense.
+CEO of Scurri, Rory O’Connor, explains how getting market traction with online merchants in the UK required ‘being on the ground’

 Clichés abound in business: great leadership is about walking the walk.
 Success in social media marketing comes from living the brand.
 The reasons why they have become clichés is that they contain more than a grain of truth…and textbook advice on success in international markets is no different.
 Pundits, rightly, expound the need to know the customer, be there on the ground and to burn shoe leather.

 Founder and CEO of Scurri, Rory O’Connor, has done all that and more to get market traction in the UK.
 With headquarters in Wexford, Scurri offers a single platform for online merchants to prepare, despatch and track all of their shipments to customers, regardless of the carrier they choose.

 “There was no question but Scurri had to be in the UK,” says O’Connor.
 In value terms, it’s the third biggest e-commerce market globally, behind China and the US.
 More than that, the UK has the highest proportion of online compared to total retail sales at 13 per cent, and, with players like Amazon, it’s seen as a cradle of innovation for the industry.

 But with the cost of failed deliveries in the UK already starting to nudge towards £1bn per year, there is still a lot of scope for innovation and service improvement to avoid bottlenecks and damaged reputations… and this is where Scurri comes in.